Zephyr709/MUN/comp-2002/Assignment-1/readme.md

 #### __eq__(self, other)

-- implements the == operationN returns true if the current stack contains the same contents. in the same order as the other stack, otherwise false. does not modify this stack or the other stack
+- implements the == operation. returns true if the current stack contains the same contents, in the same order as the other stack, otherwise false. does not modify this stack or the other stack

 #### __ne__(self, other)

-- implements the != operationN returns true if the contents of the two stacks are different or in a different order, otherwise false, does not modify this stack or the other stack.
+- implements the != operation. returns true if the contents of the two stacks are different or in a different order, otherwise false, does not modify this stack or the other stack.

 #### __iadd__(self, other)

-- implements the += operationN adds the contents of a second stackL otherL onto the top of the current stack and returns the combined stack, does not modify the other stack.
+- implements the += operation. adds the contents of a second stack, other, onto the top of the current stack and returns the combined stack, does not modify the other stack.

 #### __str__(self, other)